EarlDalawampu/gamepress_image_getter/README.md

 # gamepress_image_getter
-Web app that downloads images from the gamepress webiste and saves them to the Desktop
+Web app that downloads images from the gamepress website and saves them to the Desktop